 - Make sure the slab cures uniformly.
 This is probably the most effective way to prevent discoloration.
 Either use a chemical sealer on your slab as soon as it’s hard enough or commit to keeping it wet for a week after it’s been poured.

 - Make sure the slab is properly equipped to repel water.
 Many beginners pour their concrete slabs to be perfectly level with no incline.
 However, this means that any water that falls on the slab will stay there, which can increase the chances of the slab receiving water damage.
-This means that, especially in wet climates, outdoor concrete slabs should always have a slight incline to them facing away from structures and towards the soil.
+Especially in wet climates, outdoor concrete slabs should always have a slight incline to them facing away from structures and towards the soil.
 This will help prevent water from standing on the surface of the concrete and causing problems.

 - Don’t use high-alkali cement.
 Types of cement with high alkali contents are more likely to end up causing discoloration in concrete.
 Just not using them will go a long way.